|Title:||Associate Head Coach|

 A 2005 Duke graduate with a bachelor of arts degree in political science, DeStefano completed his masters in the same field in 2007.

-While a student at Duke, DeStefano spent four years as a manager for the Blue Devils.
-In 2005 he was awarded the team's Gopal Varadhan Senior Manager Award.
+While a student at Duke, DeStefano spent four years as a manager for the Blue Devils and in 2005, he was awarded the team's Gopal Varadhan Senior Manager Award.
 As a manager, DeStefano assisted with the day-to-day operations of the basketball program, and also served as the program's film exchange coordinator.
 He was a member of the 2004 team that advanced to the Final Four.
 He was also a part of the 2002, 2003 and 2005 ACC Tournament champions.

 During his time at Duke, DeStefano had the opportunity to work with current NBA players Carlos Boozer, Luol Deng, Mike Dunleavy, JJ Redick, Shelden Williams, Dahntay Jones, Chris Duhon, Gerald Henderson, and Josh McRoberts.